 The traditional sales process is one that everyone from baby boomers to millennials are familiar with.
 You walk into a retailer and within seconds a salesperson is there to greet you.
-You are then courted through the store and shown items based on assumptions that appeal to your age, demographic, what you’re wearing or even who you are with.
+You are then courted through the store and shown items based on assumptions that appeal to your age, demographic, what you’re wearing or even who you’re with.

 It’s happening under the hood

 Today most websites—excluding advertisements—are static.
 You get to a homepage and whether you’re a trendy urban millennial or a retired grandparent living in the suburbs, you are presented products in the exact same way.
-If you shop online at the same retailer a month later, you have to start your shopping journey all over again.
+If you shop online at the same retailer a month later, you have to start your shopping journey all over.
 It might remember your purchase history in your account settings but that’s about it.
 Amazon and big global e-Commerce giants on the other hand are remembering this information through AI and using it to dominate the market.

 A.I. as a salesperson